-- 2.4 Modified Termination Fee.
+- 2.14 Modified Remedy Regarding Letters of Credit.
+Section 9.1(c) of the Loan Agreement is hereby amended in its entirety to read as follows: - (c) for any Letters of Credit, demand that Borrower (i) deposit cash with Bank in an amount equal to 105% (110% if the Letter of Creditor is denominated in a currency other than U.S. Dollars) of the Dollar Equivalent of the aggregate face amount of all Letters of Credit remaining undrawn (plus all interest, fees, and costs due or to become due in connection therewith (as estimated by Bank in its good faith business judgment)), to secure all of the Obligations relating to such Letters of Credit, as collateral security for the repayment of any future drawings under such Letters of Credit, and Borrower shall forthwith deposit and pay such amounts, and (ii) pay in advance all letter of credit fees scheduled to be paid or payable over the remaining term of any Letters of Credit; - 2.15 Modified Remedy Regarding FX Contracts.
+Section 9.1(d) of the Loan Agreement is hereby amended in its entirety to read as follows: - (d) terminate any FX Contracts; - 2.16 Modified Termination Fee.
 Section 12.1 of the Loan Agreement is hereby amended in its entirety to read as follows: - 12.1 Termination Prior to Revolving Line Maturity Date.
 On the Revolving Line Maturity Date or on any earlier effective date of termination, Borrower shall pay and perform in full all Obligations, whether evidenced by installment notes or otherwise, and whether or not all or any part of such Obligations are otherwise then due and payable.
 This Agreement may be terminated prior to the Revolving Line Maturity Date by Borrower, effective three (3) Business Days after written notice of termination is given to Bank.
 Notwithstanding any such termination, Bank's lien and security interest in the Collateral and all of Bank's rights and remedies under this Agreement shall continue until Borrower fully satisfies its Obligations.
-If such termination is at Borrower's election, or at Bank's election due to the occurrence and continuance of an Event of Default, Borrower shall pay to Bank, in addition to the payment of any other expenses or fees then-owing, a termination fee in an amount equal to 2.0% of the Maximum Revolver Amount if termination occurs on or before the date that is one year prior to the Revolving Line Maturity Date, and 1.0% of the Maximum Revolver Amount if termination occurs after the date that is one year prior to the Revolving Line Maturity Date; provided that no termination fee shall be charged if the credit facility hereunder is replaced with a new facility from another division of Silicon Valley Bank - 2.5 Modified Definitions.
-In Section 13.1 of the Loan Agreement, the following definitions are, as applicable, either hereby (i) amended in their entirety to read as follows or (ii) added to read as follows: - "Credit Extension" is any Advance, Term Loan, Term Loan II, Letter of Credit, FX Forward Contract, amount utilized for Cash Management Services, or any other extension of credit by Bank for Borrower's benefit. - "May 2011 Amendment" is that certain Amendment to Loan Documents between Borrower and Bank and dated approximately May , 2011. - "May 2011 Amendment Effective Date" is as defined in the May 2011 Amendment.
+If such termination is at Borrower's election, or at Bank's election due to the occurrence and continuance of an Event of Default, Borrower shall pay to Bank, in addition to the payment of any other expenses or fees then-owing, a termination fee in an amount equal to 2.0% of the Maximum Revolver Amount if termination occurs on or before the date that is one year prior to the Revolving Line Maturity Date, and 1.0% of the Maximum Revolver Amount if termination occurs after the date that is one year prior to the Revolving Line Maturity Date; provided that no termination fee shall be charged if the credit facility hereunder is replaced with a new facility from another division of Silicon Valley Bank.

+2.17 Modified Survival Provision.
+Section 12.9 of the Loan Agreement is hereby amended in its entirety to read as follows: